diku-dk/futhark-website/blog/2026-08-05-recursion.md

 I am slightly worried that future Futhark programmers will tend to reach for recursion even in cases where it is not the best tool for the job.

-As of this writing, Futhark is not enabled in Futhark's `master` branch (nor in any release), but the [pull request that adds recursive functions](https://github.com/diku-dk/futhark/pull/2505) merely removes the check that disables it, so all of the supporting code is already merged and
+As of this writing, recursion is not enabled in Futhark's `master` branch (nor in any release), but the [pull request that adds recursive functions](https://github.com/diku-dk/futhark/pull/2505) merely removes the check that disables it, so all of the supporting code is already merged and